bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SnowSensorType_1ujtLLwfjDxxNkuM8GadCz/Documentation.md

-Indicate the type of snow depth meter.
+Indicates the type of snow depth meter.